psoukie/zipchord/README.md

 Type normally using individual keystrokes in combination with predefined chords.
 Chords are several keys pressed at the same time which type out whole words (or prefixes and suffixes). _ZipChord_ uses smart spaces and capitalization to add (or remove) spaces as needed to separate words, whether they were typed using individual strokes or chords, and to capitalize words.

 To use the chord, press the keys that make up the chord simultaneously and release them.
 You can configure the sensitivity of chord recognition and also the automatic behavior for spaces and capitalization.
-If you need to capitalize a chorded word manually, press briefly Shift and then press the chord.

 ### Defining New Chords